 Board of Directors

-Jeff holds a bachelor’s degree in computer engineering from the University of Illinois and a master’s degree from Harvard University.
+Jeff Huber is the Founding Chief Executive Officer and Vice Chair of the Board of Directors of GRAIL.
+Prior to GRAIL, Jeff worked at the intersection of life sciences and computer science at Google[x].
+Previously at Google, Jeff led development for Google Ads, Google Apps, and Google Maps.
+Jeff holds a BS in Computer Engineering from the University of Illinois and an MS from Harvard University.
 He is a board member of Electronic Arts (EA) and The Exploratorium, and former board member of Illumina (ILMN; 2014-2016).

-Rick is the former Senior Vice President, Chief Medical Officer and Chief Opportunity Officer of Illumina Corporation.
-He is the former Executive Chairman of Audax Health.
-Previously, he has also served as managing partner of the Venture Capital firm, The Column Group, and was the Executive Director for Global Health of the Bill and Melinda Gates Foundation.
-Dr. Klausner was appointed by Presidents Clinton and Bush as the eleventh Director of the U.S. National Cancer Institute between 1995 and 2001.
-He also served as chief of the Cell Biology and Metabolism Branch of the National Institute of Child Health and Human Development, as well as a past president of the American Society of Clinical Investigation.
-Rick holds an M.D. from Duke Medical School.
+Rick was a Founder and Director of Juno Therapeutics until its acquisition by Celgene in 2018.
+He is the former Senior Vice President, Chief Medical Officer and Chief Opportunity Officer of Illumina and former Executive Chairman of Audax Health.
+Previously, he served as Managing Partner of the Venture Capital firm, The Column Group, and was the Executive Director for Global Health of the Bill and Melinda Gates Foundation.
+Rick was appointed by Presidents Clinton and Bush as the eleventh Director of the U.S. National Cancer Institute between 1995 and 2001.
+He also served as Chief of the Cell Biology and Metabolism Branch of the National Institute of Child Health and Human Development, as well as a past president of the American Society of Clinical Investigation.
+He is a Fellow of the AACR Academy.
+Rick holds an MD from Duke Medical School.

-Mr. Nelsen is a director of Agios Pharmaceuticals, Juno Therapeutics, Denali Therapeutics, Sage Therapeutics, Arivale, Syros Pharmaceuticals, and serves as Chairman of Hua Medicine, among others.
-He previously served as a Trustee of the Fred Hutchinson Cancer Research Institute, the Institute for Systems Biology, and as a director of the National Venture Capital Association.
-Mr. Nelsen holds an M.B.A. from the University of Chicago and a B.S. from the University of Puget Sound with majors in Economics and Biology.
+Robert is a Director of Agios Pharmaceuticals, Denali Therapeutics, Sage Therapeutics, Arivale, Syros Pharmaceuticals, and serves as Chairman of Hua Medicine, among others.
+He previously served as a Trustee of the Fred Hutchinson Cancer Research Institute, the Institute for Systems Biology, and as a Director of the National Venture Capital Association.
+Robert holds a BS in Economics and Biology from University of Puget Sound and an MBA from the University of Chicago.

-Bill led the “merger of equals” that formed Biogen Idec in 2003, and retired as executive chairman at the end of 2005.
-Bill joined Idec Pharmaceuticals at its founding in 1986 and grew it to a multi-billion-dollar market valuation company, while serving as chairman and CEO.
-While at Idec, Bill was a co-inventor of Rituxan® that became the first monoclonal antibody approved by the U.S. FDA for cancer, and one of the world’s most valuable cancer therapies.
-Prior to Idec, he served in various capacities at Genentech.
-Previously, Bill held various faculty positions at MIT, won the award for “Excellence in the Teaching of Chemistry” at Harvard, and was named an Alfred P. Sloan Fellow.
-He is a graduate of the Massachusetts Institute of Technology and Harvard.
+Bill Rastetter, PhD, is the Chairman for Neurocrine Biosciences and Fate Therapeutics, a board member for Regulus, Caltech and Daré, and an advisor to Leerink Partners and Illumina Ventures.
+Bill was a Founder and Chairman of Receptos, which sold to Celgene in 2015.
+Bill led the merger of equals that formed Biogen Idec in 2003, and retired as Executive Chairman at the end of 2005.
+He joined Idec Pharmaceuticals at its founding in 1986 and grew it to a multi-billion dollar market valuation company while serving as Chairman and Chief Executive Officer.
+While at Idec, Bill was a co-inventor of Rituxan®, which became the first monoclonal antibody approved by the U.S. Food and Drug Administration for cancer and one of the world’s most valuable cancer therapies.

 Scientific Advisory Board